-Drop dumplings are easy to make and a great technique to keep in your toolkit.
+We bet you will find that this ratio recipe for drop dumplings is easy to make and a great technique to keep in your toolkit.
 Nothing says comfort food like chicken and dumplings.

 Before making the dumplings, bring the soup to a boil.
 You don’t want the dough sitting around, waiting for the soup to get hot enough.
 The dumplings won’t be as fluffy if the baking powder gets used up while the batter sits waiting to swim in the soup.